What is a prelaw degree?

 The best prelaw schools in the nation take advantage of experienced attorneys to give students a view of this career.
-Florida Tech hires well-respected local attorneys that teach the courses, and bring their expertise and experience to the classroom.
+Florida Tech hires well-respected local attorneys who teach the courses and bring their expertise and experience to the classroom.
 Professors are also nationally recognized experts in many areas of the humanities; some have won university teaching and service excellence awards.

-Students of the best prelaw schools are supported by up-to-date facilities and resources.
+Students at the best prelaw schools are supported by up-to-date facilities and resources.
 At Florida Tech, the Crawford Building houses the Department of Humanities and Communication and a Mac and PC computer lab.
-The Evans Library is equipped with the latest in technology and access to more than 117,000 books, 228,000 government documents and 17,000 full-text print and electronic journals.
+The Evans Library is equipped with the latest in technology, with access to more than 117,000 books, 228,000 government documents, and 17,000 full-text print and electronic journals.
 The Academic Support Center provides students with free one-on-one tutoring.

 Members of the Florida Tech Prelaw Society work closely with leading judges and prominent attorneys to secure prelaw internships in the legal field, prepare for the LSAT, as well as ensure that students have the best competitive advantage in applying to law school.